By Madeline Bocaro

 Photos: David Nutter

-The Lennons always arrived in their most dramatic accessory; their dream machine.
-A black 1965 Phantom V Rolls Royce was purchased by John and ordered to be painted white.
+John and Yoko always made an entrance in their most dramatic accessory.
+We could always see them riding in on a cloud, in their dream machine – a beautiful white Rolls Royce.
+A black 1965 Phantom V Rolls Royce was purchased by John in 1968 and ordered to be painted white.
+The interior was fitted with white carpeting, a white telephone and a turntable.
 The car is featured in their photo shoot at Kenwood with Susan Wood.
-It was brought to Holland to whisk them from Paris to the Amsterdam Hilton for their grand arrival at the first Bed-In for Peace.
+It was brought to Holland to whisk them to the Amsterdam Hilton for their grand arrival at the first Bed-In for Peace.
 The car was a superstar itself, with its interior and exterior featured in the popular film Georgy Girl (when it was still black).
-John later loaned it to film director Nicholas Roeg in 1968 for the filming of Performance starring Mick Jagger.
+John later loaned it to film director Nicholas Roeg in 1968 for the filming of Performancestarring Mick Jagger.
+It also starred in the Lennons’ Imagine movie, filmed at their all-white home, Tittenhurst Park In Ascot in 1971.
 (John eventually sold the car to manager Allen Klein).

 White pajamas and a nightgown were all the rage for the Lennons’ honeymoon Bed Ins in May 1969, one in Amsterdam (looking angelic and stylishly surrounded by white tulips) and another in Montreal.
 For plane trips to Vienna and Paris, Yoko’s white belted jacket, mini skirt and knee-high boots turned heads as the couple joyfully danced through airports in their wedded bliss.
 They were always rocking a peace sign.